Astronomy, astrochemistry and the origin of life

 Scope of the School:

-1. A series of structured lectures given by the five lecturers.
+1. A series of structured lectures given by the invited lecturers.

 2. Problem-solving sessions based on the topics given in the lectures.